european-dynamics-rnd/enershare-ds-components/README.md

 **Description and Purpose**

-The ENERSHARE Marketplace comes to support the business logic and objective of the project.
-A presentation of the Marketplace architecture and its interaction with the participants and components are illustrated in the following figure:

-------------FIGURE------------

-The overall concept of the marketplace is the implementation of a Graphical Use Interface that provides a common entry point for the interaction with the functional components and the access to all the operations of WP5.
+The ENERSHARE Marketplace comes to support the business logic and objective of the project.The overall concept of the marketplace is the implementation of a Graphical Use Interface that provides a common entry point for the interaction with the functional components and the access to all the operations of WP5.

 The users of the Marketplace are the Marketplace Participant and the Marketplace Administrator.
 The Marketplace Participant is any user that wants to discover and buy/sell an asset.
 The Marketplace Administrator is an operator that is responsible to manage the users that participate in the Marketplace.

 The Multi-assets Marketplace first of all supports the buying and selling of digital assets, such as data, energy, data services and cross domain services.